Skip to main content

 CAC and ROI for Different Business Models

 • E-commerce: In the e-commerce sector, CAC and ROI calculations can be more straightforward due to the clear tracking of customer journeys and sales.
 However, the competitive landscape and high customer acquisition costs can pose challenges.
-Strategies such as retargeting, email marketing, and affiliate programs can be effective in improving CAC and ROI.
+Strategies such as retargeting, email marketing, and affiliate programmes can be effective in improving CAC and ROI.

-• Subscription-based businesses: For subscription-based businesses, the focus shifts from one-time sales to customer retention and lifetime value.
+• Subscription-Based Businesses: For subscription-based businesses, the focus shifts from one-time sales to customer retention and lifetime value.
 While CAC is still important, it's crucial to optimise customer acquisition efforts to ensure a steady stream of subscribers.
 Analysing churn rates and customer lifetime value can provide valuable insights into ROI.

 • B2B vs. B2C: B2B sales cycles are typically longer and more complex than B2C, leading to higher CAC and potentially longer payback periods.
 However, the potential for larger deal sizes and repeat business can offset these costs.
 B2C businesses often focus on acquiring a large customer base through lower-cost channels like social media and content marketing.